tawk/tawk-messenger-ember/docs/api-reference.md

 <br/>

 ## secureMode
-Secure method is to ensure the data you are sending is actually from you.
+Secure method ensures the data you are sending is actually from you.

-To enable secure mode, embed following code on your page.
+To enable secure mode, embed the following code on your page.

 The hash is server side generated HMAC using SHA256, the user’s email and your site’s API key.